Asymptotic Charges and Coherent States in QCD: Asymptotic Charges for QCD

 \paragraph{Splitting of the charge contributions according to the energy scale E}

-As we are working in massive QCD, there are two contributions to the non-linear charge: those from the massive fermions and those from the gluons.
-A key point is that once we pick a scale $E$ to define the splitting of the Fock space of free particles into the hard and the soft parts $\mathcal{H}= \mathcal{H}^E_s \otimes \mathcal{H}^E_h$, there will be both types of contributions to the non-linear part of the charge.
-That is the linear and non-linear charge do not commute.
-This mirrors the corresponding non-linearity of the QCD Hamiltonian and the coherent state operator.
-Indeed we could make a splitting of the energy integral \footnote{To be completely accurate, we should choose as a lower boundary of integration the infrared cutoff $\lambda$ as we are working in the perturbative regime}
+A key point is that once we pick a scale $E$ we split the Fock space of free particles into the hard and the soft parts $\mathcal{H}= \mathcal{H}^E_s \otimes \mathcal{H}^E_h$.
+Indeed we could make a splitting of the energy integral to separate the two contributions